INN/docs/how-to-work-with-us/consulting.md

 In the past when members came to us with one-off needs we would refer them to outside contractor or in some cases helped them recruit and hire a full-time tech staff.

-Sometimes this works out well but many members have told us they have had bad experiences with contractors or had a hard time finding good help at all that was reasonably priced and understood what they were trying to do.
+Sometimes this works out well but many members have told us they have had bad experiences with contractors or had a hard time finding good help that was reasonably priced and understood what they were trying to do.

-Other members may want to eventually hire a full-time staff member focused on technology but aren't quite at that point yet and have a need for ongoing help in the meantime.
+Other members may want to eventually hire a full-time staff member focused on technology but aren't at that point yet and need ongoing help in the meantime.

-The way we're hoping to solve this problem is to form a sort of "co-op" comprised of the best news technologists, designers and support staff we can possibly find who will be focused full-time on meeting the needs of nonprofit news organizations.
+The way we're hoping to solve this problem is by forming a sort of "co-op" comprised of the best news technologists, designers and support staff we can possibly find who will be focused full-time on meeting the needs of nonprofit news organizations.
 Members will then be able to tap into this team as needed on a project-by-project basis and/or use us for ongoing support, training, etc.

 **What are the rates?
 How do you structure your contracts?**